 The most underestimated part of the enterprise software budget is the operations costs, such as boarding costs or costs to bring users to the system, training cost, and also the opportunity cost in lost productivity as people forsake their earlier system, and get familiar with the new software.
 However, the opportunity cost, and for that matter, all cost pays back for itself in a short while, if the software is good enough to boost productivity and unlock new opportunities.

-Category: Mobile App DevelopersCompany profile: We are a Global IT company that crafts strategic IT business solutions enabling business success.
+Category: Mobile App DevelopersCompany about: We are a Global IT company that crafts strategic IT business solutions enabling business success.
 Since our inception in 2003, we have pioneered custom software and web application solutions that have become central components in our client’s business success.
 Our vast technology and industry expertise enable us to partner with clients to deliver sophisticated solutions rapidly and on the budget.
 For us, it is not only about delivering IT services but also about playing a part in business effor ...